montimaj/grace-grb/figures/README.md

 spatial downscaling, no mass conservation, no uncertainty decomposition and no daily disaggregation.
 There was nothing in it to restyle.

-The plate deliberately names feature *families* rather than window lengths or a column count.
+The figure deliberately names feature *families* rather than window lengths or a column count.
 The design matrix changed twice during the revision; the numbers belong in METHODS.md and the released ablation table, where a reader can check them against something.